-AK/HUMA 3700 3.0 (3700 6.0) Directed Reading.
+AK/HUMA 3700 3.0/3700 6.0 Directed Reading.
 Students will do supervised reading and writing in one or two selected areas.
-Students wishing to enrol should contact the Coordinator of Humanities.
+Students wishing to enrol should contact the Chair of the Department in Humanities.

 AK/HUMA 3920 6.0 Watershed of Modern Culture: The 18th Century.
 Many contemporary issues took their modern shape during the 18th century; e.g. our relationship to nature and science, women's education and tensions between the individual and society.
 This course studies Enlightenment and Romantic literature and ideas, and includes women writers.